Why would a doctor order a memory test?

 During your first visit to a dementia clinic, nurses, psychologists or doctors will assess you.
-You should bring either your friend or family member along with you during the visit since the health expert may need to talk to them about any of your signs and symptoms that they may identify.
+You should bring your friend or family member along during the visit since the health expert may need to talk to them about any of your signs and symptoms that they may identify.

 Remember to carry your hearing aid or spectacles if you always use them.
 Also, carry the details and reports of other medications that you are currently taking.

 During the assessment process, the health care professional will discuss with you any current and past medical issues as well as other memory illnesses you may have encountered.

 The health experts may request you to carry out some tests to check your thinking and memory processes.
 It might be daunting to do some of these tests, and it is easy to get stressed up, but you should try your best not to experience such things during the assessment process.
 You should remember that they are not trying to show you up or catch you out; they only need accurate results and ideas of how you are coping.